-UGC Video Ads | AI Ad Creator for TikTok & Instagram | HeyGen
+UGC video ads | AI ad creator for TikTok & Instagram | HeyGen

 UGC video ads perform across industries: e-commerce, DTC, SaaS, mobile apps, supplements, beauty, fashion, fitness, food and beverage, financial services, and B2C services.
 Any brand targeting consumers on social platforms benefits from authentic, creator-style content.

 B2B brands use a modified UGC approach with professional presenters in business contexts.
-Same authentic delivery, just a different setting and tone.
+Same authentic delivery, different setting and tone.

 What makes a high-performing UGC ad?

-Winning UGC ads include: strong hook in first 3 seconds, clear problem identification, relatable presenter, authentic delivery style, visual product demonstration, social proof elements, direct CTA, mobile-optimised vertical format, and captions for sound-off viewing.
+Winning UGC ads include: a strong hook in the first 3 seconds, clear problem identification, a relatable presenter, an authentic delivery style, visual product demonstration, social proof elements, a direct CTA, mobile-optimized vertical format, and captions for sound-off viewing.

-HeyGen's AI script generator includes these elements.
+HeyGen's AI script generator builds these elements in.
 Or write custom scripts using proven frameworks

 Can I create UGC-style content with HeyGen?